 With the field as in the strong CME case in the IMF at the Earth distance, we obtain the emission powers 4.64e12 W and 5.37e13 W in the conductive and ferromagnetic cases, respectively.
-For a pulsar wind, the field should be probably for a few orders of magnitude stronger-the wind is faster but its density is smaller, and the normalization of the stellar wind field is $\sim V \rho^{1/2}$.
+For a pulsar wind, the field should be probably for a few orders of magnitude stronger-the wind density is smaller, and the normalization of the stellar wind field is $\sim V\sqrt{\rho}$.